9 Individual Development Plan Examples With Ready-To-Use Templates

 While employees take the lead in creating their own IDPs, supervisors play an important supporting role.
 They provide feedback, offer guidance, and help align plans with organizational priorities.
 Moving through the IDP process encourages employees to reflect on what they want from their career and how they can grow toward it.

 An IDP is neither a review of past performance nor limited to the responsibilities of someone’s current job.
 Instead, it looks ahead.
-It highlights interests, strengths, and areas for development that employees can work on to advance professionally and move closer to their career ambitions.
+It highlights employees’ interests, strengths, and areas for development, helping them advance professionally and move closer to their career ambitions.

 The benefits of individual development plans